bbuie/code_snippets/docs/docs/DEVELOPMENT.md

 1. Open terminal on your local machine
 1. Checkout and update the master branch (e.g 'git checkout master; git pull origin master;)
 1. Create a release branch off `master` (e.g. `git checkout -b release1.0.0`)
-1. Bump the release number in this file and add notes
+1. Bump the release number in the changelog and add notes
     - Notes should include a list of all issue numbers and links to those issues
 1. Backup the database to the release branch (if migration is needed)
     - Make sure to test the full build to make sure the new database didn't break the local environment